Climbing Mount Kilimanjaro Mount Kilimanjaro 202

 The tallest free-standing mountain in the world and the highest peak in Africa, Kilimanjaro is world famous for it's accessible summits.
 It's snowy peak, referred to as Kibo by the local Wachagga people, stands assertively wrapped in clouds overseeing the continent.

 Situated in the North East of Tanzania, Kilimanjaro rises in breathtaking isolation from the surrounding coastal scrubland to a height of 5,895 metres with the Kenyan border to the north.
 The journey to the peak encompasses a myriad of different terrains and landscapes ranging from the tropics to the Arctic.
 Even before you cross the national park boundary (at the 2,700m contour), the cultivated footslopes give way to lush montane forest, inhabited by elusive elephant, leopard, buffalo, the endangered Abbot’s duiker, and other small antelope and primates.
-Higher still lies the moorland zone, where a cover of giant heather is studded with otherworldly giant lobelias.
+Climbing up further will lead you to moorland zone where a cover of giant heather is studded with giant lobelias which at first glance seem otherworldly.

 CLIMB MOUNT KILIMANJARO

-On climbs to the summit it is advisable to join a trek of at least 6 days in order to acclimatise your body to the increasing altitude as you pass through five different climatic zones.
-Our treks are all done on a private basis and have been carefully devised at around this duration to give you the best chance of success.
-Longer durations can be arranged for those that would prefer a slower pace.
+To summit the mountain, it is recommended to set aside at least 6 days to properly acclimatize your body and keep in pace with the increasing altitude levels as you pass through five different climatic zones.
+The trekking journeys are conducted on a private basis at around this duration which significantly increases your chance of success.
+For those who prefer a slower pace, a longer duration can be arranged.

 - Size and Location: 756km² on the border of Tanzania and Kenya, just south of the Equator